How to Optimize Your Corporate Real Estate Portfolio

 What does it mean to optimize your corporate real estate portfolio?

-Optimizing your portfolio means you’re holding onto every asset in your portfolio, whether leased or owned, but you’re making sure each one is operating as efficiently as possible so you’re getting maximum value out of every office.
+Optimizing your portfolio means you’re holding onto every asset in your portfolio, whether leased or owned, but you’re making sure each one is operating as efficiently as possible.
+Thus, you’re getting maximum value from every square inch of space.

-The result is a reduction in the cost of maintaining your current portfolio, as well as improving the employee experience it offers and making it run more sustainably.
+The result is a reduction in the financial and environmental costs of maintaining your current portfolio, as well an improvement in the workplace experience it offers.

 Optimizing your real estate portfolio is a lot like looking at your credit card bill for the first time in a while and realizing you forgot to cancel that Amazon Prime subscription you signed up for 6 months ago to nab free delivery one time.
 At $14.99 per month, that’s a savings of almost $200 per year.

-Dropping assets in your real estate portfolio would be like cancelling the entire credit card.
+Dropping assets in your real estate portfolio would be like cancelling the entire credit card – which might have some irreversible consequences in the future.

 Why should you optimize your corporate real estate portfolio?